 I'm living with Sky and Icor, so needless to say our house is entertaining.
-I decided that we should have a stack of men magazines around our den (which we no longer call the family room cause it is a little disturbing to think of each other a family).
-Anyway, here is a list of what is there: one swimsui edition from SI, three Maxim's, a Stuff, and one Playboy featur ing Sable.
-Recently a much-needed addition has been made to sic our men's magazine section: two dozen Archies.
+I decided that we should have a stack of men's magazines around our den (which we no longer call the family room cause it is a little disturbing to think of each other as family).
+Anyway, here is a list of what is there: one swimsuit edition from SI, three Maxim's, a Stuff, and one Playboy featuring Sable.
+Recently a much-needed addition has been made to our men's magazine section: two dozen Archies.
 So good.
-Fo of those of you who don't know what Maxim is, consider Cosmo m politan: same scantily clad models, but great articles on such important topics as gadgets, sports and sex.
-Get Maxim, and ge it now.
+For those of you who don't know what Maxim is, consider Cosmopolitan: same scantily clad models, but great articles on such important topics as gadgets, sports and sex.
+Get Maxim, and get it now.